kelmerp/leapfrog_consumer_score/README.md

 Leapfrog Consumer Score API wrapper
 =========

-This is a Ruby Gem that acts as a wrapper for Leapfrom Online's Consumer Score API.
+This is a Ruby Gem that acts as a wrapper for Leapfrog Online's Consumer Score API.

 Leapfrog's API provides scoring advice about a consumer based on their income, zip code and age.